kubernetes/enhancements/keps/sig-instrumentation/20190605-metrics-validation-and-verification.md

 ### Should changes in histogram buckets/summary objectives be a breaking change?

 Histogram buckets are usually used to calculate percentile and not directly used.
 This means that adjusting of buckets will not directly break their users as they should not hardcode bucket values.

 Story can be somewhat reversed for Summary objectives.
 Users will be directly picking set of preferred quantiles (p99) and hardcoding their values in queries.

 ### Should code snippets used for unit testing be kept in separate files instead of strings?

-Input for static analysis unit tests will be normal golang code.
-It could be beneficial to have them as separate files so they would be readable and interpretable by tools like IDE.
-Problem is that when put as separate files they would get BUILD file genarated by gazelle and will no longer available as `data` for `go_test` rule.
+Input for static analysis unit tests will be Go code.
+It could be beneficial to have them as separate files so they would be readable and interpretable by an IDE.
+Problem is that when put as separate files they would get BUILD file generated by gazelle and will no longer available as `data` for `go_test` rule.
 Possible ways to avoid that:
 * Change file extension.
 Using non standard file extension would lose benefit of separate files.
 * Excluding them in gazelle.